Uplevel Blog and Resource Center | Uplevel

 Cycle Time vs. Lead Time for Changes

-Note: Per the definition, cycle time measures the time until code merge – irrespective of whether it was done after reviewing the code or not.
+Note: Per the definition, cycle time measures the time until code merge – irrespective of whether it was done after reviewing the code.

 Is cycle time a true reflection of developer efficiency?